PierreDelarroqua/startupTools/README.md

 # startupTools
-Use scripts when starting your own company
+Useful scripts when starting your own company